 Compression stockings work by applying pressure to your legs so that your veins and muscles can pump more blood towards the heart.
-This helps in reducing the pain that can be associated with varicose veins.
+Specialists at a varicose veins clinic located in Dallas suggest that this helps in reducing the pain that can be associated with varicose veins.
 Participants who used knee-high compression stockings for a week, with 18 to 21 mmHg pressure were reported to experience less aching as per a 2018 study held for varicose veins patients to test the effects of compression stockings.
 You can find them in almost all pharmacies or you can purchase them online.

 2. Exercise Regularly

 Exercise is a miracle for most vein conditions.
 It promotes healthier blood circulation in the legs and all other parts of the body which helps in pushing the collected or pooled blood along.
 Another major contributing factor to varicose veins is high blood pressure.This problem can be resolved by regular exercise which lowers blood pressure and keeps your veins healthy.
 Focus on low-impact exercises that don’t cause excessive strain to your leg muscles.
 Exercises that would be helpful in your case would be cycling, swimming, yoga, or simply walking.

 3. Change Your Diet

 One of the most important changes you make to your diet is cutting down on salt and salty foods.
 Sodium-rich foods cause water retention in the body, while foods that contain high levels of potassium help in reducing the retention of water.
 These foods include lentils, white beans, fish, pistachio nuts, almonds, potatoes, and leafy vegetables.
 You should also focus on foods that are high in fiber so that you can avoid constipation and keep a healthy bowel movement.
 Bowel straining can irritate damaged veins and valves and cause them to become more damaged.